How to contribute to the Go language

 Configure Git script

-Now we are able to push to any of the repositories in Go Git.
+Now you can push to any repository in Go Git.

 Typical Gerrit home page